 The origin of Japanese embroidery is thought to date back to the Asuka period (530-710).
 Back then, embroidery was mainly found on Buddhist images, making them extremely valuable.
 In the Heian period, aristocrats in the capital city of Kyoto started wearing embroidered garments, and in the Imperial Court, a department called Oribe no Tsukasa was established to deal with the weaving and dyeing of kimono fabrics.
 This encouraged the considerable development of embroidery techniques in the Kyoto area.
 Kyo Embroidery was applied in many different ways, such as decoration on the layered kimono worn by court ladies or splendid costumes of Noh theater.
 During the Azuchi-Momoyama period (1573-1603), Kyo Embroidery was not only applied to the robes of Imperial Court nobles, but they also appeared on the kimono of samurai and their wives, and its use widely spread.
 During the Edo period, designs applying embroidery to the whole of a kosode kimono came into vogue as a reflection of the wealth of merchant classes, which was truly the peak of embroidery culture.
 In recent years, Kyo Embroidery is found on kimono accessories, kimono sashes, and interior items, keeping up with the modern life style.

 General Production Process

-- 1. Drawing a Design
+- 1. Drawing a design

-The design is copied by shining a light through a glass sheet and drawing onto the material; more recently silk-screen techniques have been applied.
-The lines of the design soon fade away in the course of the embroidering
+The design is copied onto the material by shining a light through a glass sheet and tracing.
+Recently, silk-screen techniques are also used.
+The lines of the design fade away in the course of embroidering.

-- 4. Setting Fabric on a Frame
+- 4. Setting fabric on a frame

 Where to Buy & More Information

-Kyoto Museum of Traditional Crafts
+Kyoto Museum of Crafts and Design